Rupan/gmp/README.md

 Usage at runtime
 ----------------

 The GMP library must be loaded prior to other dependent modules.
-This is an apparent shortcoming / limitation of Android.
+This is an apparent shortcoming of Android.
 To handle this condition, do something like the following in your Java source code:

     // ...
     System.loadLibrary("gmp");